Four acupuncture needles inserted into a person's back, with framed certificates hanging on a white wall in the background.

 Learn More.

 • Acupuncture has a cumulative effect and treatments are best applied in a series of 6-12 individual sessions at a frequency of 1-2 times per week.
+Treatments plans vary according to your individual needs.

 How does acupuncture work?